Kenosee Lake: Recreation

+Kenosee Lake is the largest lake in Moose Mountain Provincial Park and is at the centre of activities and amenities for the park.
+The village of Kenosee Lake is on the north-eastern shore and has a public beach and park access.

+The park's Core Area is on the northern shore and it has food, mini golf, cabins, beach and lake access, and a water park.
+Also along the northern shore are campgrounds, fishing docks, and a boat launch.
+Along the western shore are three Christian Bible camps — Kenosee Boys & Girls Camp, Clearview Christian Camp, and Kenosee Lake Bible Camp.
+The Bible camps are at the site of the long-abandoned community of Arcola Bay Resort.

+In the winter, activities at the lake include snowmobiling, ice fishing, and Tobogganing.

+Historic lake levels

-Like many lakes on the prairies, Kenosee Lake does not have an out-flow.
-The water levels of Kenosee Lake have been monitored periodically over the last 150 years since the first land surveyors came in the 1870s.
+Like many lakes on the prairies, Kenosee Lake does not have an outflow.
+The water levels of Kenosee Lake have been monitored periodically since the first land surveyors came in the 1870s.
 It has been shown that lake levels have fluctuated greatly in the past.
 Tree stumps exist today that are rooted lower than any recorded level of the lake.
-Only once since records have been kept has Kenosee Lake over-flowed its bank and that was in 1928 when it flowed into another closed-basin lake, White Bear (Carlyle) Lake.
+Only once since records have been kept has Kenosee Lake over-flowed its banks and that was in 1928 when it flowed into another closed-basin lake, White Bear (Carlyle) Lake.